jcamilov/coraltracker/README.md

-# Edge TPU Object Tracker Example, modified to run for CIPASAJEROS
+# Object Tracker example modified to run for CIPASAJEROS

-## Installation
 2. Clone:

     ```